alexch/codelikethis/public/lessons/learn_to_code_with_javascript/objects.md

 }
 ```

+Given the above, the value of `alice.homeAddress.zipCode` is `'05401'`

 > Note: The above shows the essence of [JSON](../javascript/json):
 > a syntax for representing data structures containing primitive values,
 > including nested objects and arrays.